vincentgruse/eeg-training-app/README.md

 4. **Transfer Learning**: The base model is fine-tuned with individual participant data
 5. **Real-time Control**: The fine-tuned model is deployed for real-time robot control

 When extending this application, consider how changes will affect downstream components in this pipeline.
-For example:

-- Adding new directions would require retraining the base model
-- Changing the EEG processing parameters could invalidate compatibility with existing models
-- Modifications to the visual stimuli might alter the neural patterns being detected

-#### Adding New EEG Analysis Features
+### Adding New EEG Analysis Features

 When extending the Python EEG processor, consider implementing:

-1. **Additional Frequency Band Analysis**: Add extraction of standard EEG bands (alpha, beta, theta, delta, gamma)
+1. **Additional Frequency Band Analysis**: Add extraction of standard EEG bands
-2. **Spatial Filtering**: Implement Common Spatial Pattern (CSP) filtering for better signal isolation
+2. **Spatial Filtering**: Implement Common Spatial Pattern (CSP) filtering
-3. **Artifact Rejection**: Enhance the automatic detection and removal of eye blinks and muscle artifacts
+3. **Artifact Rejection**: Enhance the automatic detection of eye blinks and muscle artifacts

 ## Contributing